Skip to main content

 What Are the Implications for Endogenous Hormone Rhythms?

-The is a web of interconnected feedback loops.
+The endocrine system is a web of interconnected feedback loops.
 Modulating one axis can have downstream effects on others.
 For example, the GH/IGF-1 axis has a complex relationship with the HPG axis and the Hypothalamic-Pituitary-Adrenal (HPA) axis.

 An increase in GH and IGF-1 can influence insulin sensitivity, which in turn can affect sex hormone-binding globulin (SHBG) levels and the bioavailability of testosterone and estrogen.
 A recent study showed that Tirzepatide, a GLP-1 and GIP receptor agonist, not only induced weight loss but also restored gonadal function in men with obesity and functional hypogonadism, demonstrating the profound link between metabolic and reproductive health.